 Your everyday habits are crucial to your overall dental health.
 Still, even the most dutiful brushers and flossers need to see a dentist regularly.
 At a minimum, you should visit for checkups twice a year.
 Not only can a dentist catch early signs of cavities, but also spot more severe issues and offer treatment solutions.

 Having a healthy smile can change how you view yourself and the world around you.
-It can also help you improve your overall health.
+It can also help you improve your overall health and can help lower the chances of developing diabetes.
 Being diligent and consistent about oral hygiene should be a top priority for you and your family.
 It only takes a few minutes a day to get a healthy smile that lasts a lifetime.

 Looking for a dentist?
 Smile Generation can help you find a trusted dentist in your area for you and the whole family.
 Schedule an appointment today!